Customizing the in-app assistant¶

 Note

-The Alan button settings are configured at the project level.
-If you have several projects, you need to configure the button settings for them separately.
+The AI assistant settings are configured at the project level.
+If you have several projects, you need to define settings for them separately.

-You can specify different settings for every environment in the project: Development, Testing or Production, and for each platform or SDK: web, iOS or Android.
+You can define different settings for every environment in the project: Development, Testing or Production, and for each platform or SDK: web, iOS or Android.

 Some of the customization options are available on specific pricing plans.
-For details, see Alan pricing.
+For details, see Plans & pricing.

-Use this option to show or hide the Alan button for users of your app.
+Use this option to show or hide the AI assistant button for users of your app.

 Default |